 For some Canadians, filing a tax return is not a problem.
-In fact, they may gleefully look forward to the April 30th tax deadline, as they expect a hefty refund.
+They may gleefully look forward to the April 30th tax deadline, as they expect a hefty refund.
 For others, however, April 30th is a dreaded date.
 That’s because instead of being the recipient of a tax refund, they discover that they owe money to the CRA.

-What Happens if I Can’t Pay My Taxes in Canada?
+What Happens If You Don’t Pay Your Taxes In Canada?

 The penalty for filing a tax return late is 5% of the balance owing, plus 1% for every month the balance is outstanding, up to a maximum of 12 months.
 Interest accrues daily on the owed balance at the CRA’s prescribed rate, which changes every quarter.